KasiaKozdon/kasiakozdon.github.io/_drafts/2024-05-09-XAI-Explainable-AI.md

 ## Classification of explanations
-We can distinguish the following catergories [2]:
-### Application-grounded
-which judges explanations based on how much they assist humans in performing a real task;
-### Human-grounded
+Explanations themselves can also be classified, e.g. based on for whom and in what context they are intended to serve [2].
-which judges explanations based on human preference or ability to reason about a model from the explanation;
+**Application-grounded** which judges explanations based on how much they assist humans in performing a real task; **Human-grounded** which judges explanations based on human preference or ability to reason about a model from the explanation;
-### Functionally-grounded
-which judges explanations without human input, based on some formal proxy for interpretability.
+**Functionally-grounded** which judges explanations without human input, based on some formal proxy for interpretability.

 ## Prediction interpretation & justification
 Limitless explanations can be created.
 Which explanations are useful?
 Can the choice of explanation manipulate the user?
 Based on examples from [3].